OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 -   **Adapter Interface View** – To design the internal details of the tool interface.
-Sufficient information is captured in this view, so that an almost complete interface code, which is compliant with the OSLC4J software development kit (SDK) can be generated.
+Sufficient information is captured in this view, so that an almost complete interface code, which is compliant with the Lyo software development kit (SDK) can be generated.

 Working with the model allows you to work at a higher level of abstraction, without needing to deal with all the technical details of